-To Detect Disruptors in Banking, We Need a Coordinate System
+We Need a Coordinate System for Banking Culture

-In order to better understand the capabilities and limitations of companies with different types of cultures formed by opposite levels of the above characteristics, we can take a look at a coordinate system.
+In order to better understand the capabilities and limitations of companies with different types of cultures formed by opposite levels of the above characteristics, we can create a coordinate system.

 We have two basic vectors: a Value vector and a Design vector, each including an Internal and an External perspective.
 Respectively, those are divided into four coordinate lines.

 Internal Value Focus is oriented either on profit or on the user.
 This is the standard way of thinking in a company and the basis of its culture.
 As with any type of mindset that filters our perceptions, it is characterized by our cognitive biases.
 In particular, a profit-oriented manager can be so sure that he/she cares about the company’s clients that they will defend this truth with all their might, though actually their actions might, in fact, affect the customers in a negative way.